Landing Craft Vehicle Personnel (LCVP) "Higgins Boat"

 Figure 15 Holes to be filled in rub rail on the port side.

-Figure 16 Sealing strip added to combing board on starboard side.
+Figure 16 Sealing strip added to coaming board on starboard side.
 New cover completed.

 Figure 17 Original M40 cradle and 1917 wood ammunition box.
 This cradle was used on LVCP's with a gun shield adapter added.